heMinger/SSC/summary/reviews.md

 ## VoxFormer
 *However, LiDAR sensors are expensive and less portable, while cameras are cheaper and provide richer visual cues of the driving scenes.
 This motivated the study of camera-based SSC solutions, as first proposed in the pioneering work of MonoScene [4].
 MonoScene lifts 2D image inputs to 3D using dense feature projection.
 However, such a projection inevitably assigns 2D features of visible regions to the empty or occluded voxels.*

+*It proposes 2D-3D feature projections and uses successive 2D and 3D UNets to achieve camera-only 3D semantic scene completion.
+However, 2D-to-3D feature projection is prone to introduce false features for unoccupied 3D positions, and the heavy 3D convolution will lower the system’s efficiency.*

 ## TPVFormer 2023
 *MonoScene [5] first backprojects image features to all possible positions in the 3D space along the optical ray to obtain the initial voxel representation and further processes it using a 3D UNet.
 However, it is still challenging to generalize it to 3D perception with multi-view images due to the inefficiency of voxel representations*